 This is a simple, humble account of some of the things I have seen, experienced and lived through as a strong, brown woman.
 Many attempts have been made to knock me down, feel inferior or apologise for who I am.
 It has taken decades for me to find my voice.
 The older I get, the louder it becomes.
 My experience growing up in an ethnic household hasn't been all doom and gloom.
 I am so proud of my heritage and equally proud of the country I identify as home.
 They are exclusive concepts.
 You don't have to give up where you're from to be proud of who you are.
 Assimilation is boring and would mean that Australia would never know what hummus is.
 What a terrifying thought that is.

 The hashtag BLM will soon stop trending, the protests will subside and the news cycle will move on.
 What matters now, is what we do with the building momentum.
-How much will the psyche of every day Australians change to become more inclusive?
+How much will the psyche of everyday Australians change to become more inclusive?
 How prepared are we to sit in our discomfort to see how the world looks for everyone that calls this land home.

 I'll Leave You With Stan

 It's no secret that I am such a huge fan of Stan Grant.
-A journalist, author, presenter and a leader of social activism, he has given many lectures, speeches and produced incredible documentaries that give insight to the ongoing plight of Indigenous Australians.
+A journalist, author, presenter and a leader of social activism, he has given many lectures, speeches and produced incredible documentaries that give insight into the ongoing plight of Indigenous Australians.

 During the IQ2 Racism Debate at the Ethics Centre, he beautifully concludes his speech with this sentiment: